Eric Butcher

 Eric Butcher (born 1970) is a contemporary British abstract painter known for his reductive, processed-based approach.

 Butcher read philosophy at Corpus Christi College, Cambridge, graduating in 1994 and completed an MA in Fine Art at Wimbledon School of Art in 2001.
 He has exhibited extensively in the UK and internationally with shows in Germany, Italy, Australia and the USA.
 He currently shows with Toomey Tourell gallery, San Francisco, Galerie Robert Drees in Hannover and Patrick Heide Contemporary Art.

 He has received awards from the Arts Council, England and the Arts and Humanities Research Council.
 He has also held an Arts Institute at Bournemouth Research Fellowship (now the AUB) and the Centre for Arts International Research/Liverpool College of Art & Design, Liverpool John Moores University, Multiple Perspectives Fellowship (2007).

 In 2002 Butcher was the recipient of Art London: Visual Arts Development Award, and Artist in Residence, Benson-Sedgwick Engineering, London from 2008 to 2010.

 Butcher was shortlisted in the final Jerwood Drawing Prize in 2017 (now Trinity Buoy Wharf Drawing Prize) alongside artists such as Barbara Walker (artist) and selected by writer/curator, David Dibosa; Helen Legg, director of Tate Liverpool (then director of Spike Island Artspace); and Michael Simpson (painter).
 In 2020 Butcher exhibited Sweet Heresy, his second solo show at Patrick Heide Contemporary Art, which coincided with the release of Time Trial, a newly published 160-page hardback catalogue of his recent work.

+In recent years Butcher has been shortlisted for the Derwent Art Prize 2022, the Trinity Buoy Wharf Drawing Prize 2024, the Contemporary British Painting Prize 2024, and the John Ruskin Prize 2025.